-- 4.8.2 Location.
-Exterior storage of combustible materials shall not be located within 10 feet of a property line. - EXCEPTIONS: 1.
-The separation distance is allowed to be reduced to 3 feet for storage not exceeding 6 feet in height. - 2.
-The separation distance is allowed to be reduced when the chief determines that no hazard to the adjoining property exists. - 4.8.3 Storage beneath buildings and structures.
-Combustible material shall not be stored beneath a building or structure. - 4.8.4 Storage beneath overhead projections from buildings.
-Combustible materials stored or displayed outside of buildings that are protected by automatic sprinklers shall not be stored or displayed under un-sprinklered eaves, canopies or other projections or overhangs. - 4.8.5 Removal.
-Combustible rubbish including idle pallets and surplus materials shall be removed from the site as soon as possible but at least weekly. - 4.9 INTERIOR STORAGE.
-Interior storage, accumulation, use and handling of combustible materials shall be in accordance with the directives herein. - 4.9.1 Control of Interior Combustibles.
+- 1. The separation distance is allowed to be reduced to 3 feet for storage not exceeding 6 feet in - 2.
+The separation distance is allowed to be reduced when fire code official determines that no hazard to the adjoining property exists. - Storage beneath buildings and structures.
+Combustible material shall not be stored beneath a 4.8.3 building or structure. - Storage beneath overhead projections from buildings.
+Combustible materials stored or displayed 4.8.4 outside of buildings that are protected by automatic sprinklers shall not be stored or displayed under un-sprinklered eaves, canopies, or other projections or overhangs. - Removal.
+Combustible rubbish including idle pallets and surplus materials shall be removed from the site as soon as possible, but at least weekly.

+- 4.9 Interior Storage.
+Interior storage, accumulation, use, and handling of combustible materials shall be in accordance with the directives herein. - 4.9.1 Control of Interior Combustibles.
 Storage of combustible materials in buildings shall be orderly.
-Storage areas, and portions of storage areas intended for storage of a different commodity class than adjacent areas, shall be designed and specifically designated to contain Class I, Class II, Class III, Class IV or high-hazard commodities as defined by CFC Article 32.
+Storage areas, and portions of storage areas intended for storage of a different commodity class than adjacent areas, shall be designed and specifically designated to contain Class I, Class II, Class III, Class IV or high-hazard commodities as defined by CFC Chapter 32.
 The designation of a combustible storage area, or portion thereof intended for storage of a different commodity class, shall be based on the highest hazard commodity class stored.
 Any commodities that may be hazardous in combination with each other shall be stored so they cannot come into contact with each other.

 Designation.
 The designation of a combustible storage area, or portion thereof, shall indicate the maximum storage height of the pile (or racks) and the contiguous area occupied.
-A Storage array shall not exceed 12 feet in height and 500 square feet in un-separated area and additional areas shall be separated from other such areas by 25 feet or more.
+A storage array shall not exceed 12 feet in height and 500 square feet in un-separated area and additional areas shall be separated from other such areas by 25 feet or more.

-NOTE: Higher hazard areas may be further limited in size and separation at the discretion of SJFD.
-Hazardous materials will be subject to the requirements of the SJFD HazMat Division.
+Note: Higher hazard areas may be further limited in size and separation at the discretion of SJFD.
+Hazardous materials will be subject to the requirements of the SJFD Hazardous Materials Division.